docker-library/docs/mysql/content.md

 a user/password was supplied (via the `MYSQL_USER` and `MYSQL_PASSWORD`
 environment variables) then that user account will be granted (`GRANT ALL`) access to this database.

+# Caveats

+If there is no database when `mysql` starts in a container, then `mysql` will create the default database for you.
+While this is the expected behavior of `mysql`, this means that it will not accept incoming connections during that time.
+This may cause issues when using automation tools, such as `fig`, that start several containers simultaneously.